AddyMills/Addys-Guitar-Hero-Toolkit/README.md

 *  Implement RB's forced notes, either on or off
 *  Add an option to create GH2-style HO/POs.
 Currently if a single note of one colour comes after a chord containing that colour, it's a HO/PO in GH3 while it's not in HMX style games.
 This feature would automatically add HO/PO force markers to those single notes to make them strummed
 *  Allow you to create your own GH3 style venue with an added MIDI track called "GH3 Venue".
 There will also be a guide created for this.
 *  Custom sections with spaces and without abbreviations.
 Currently, you can only use songs with sections found in HMX style games.
-If there's a custom section in your song, it'll just be called that in-game with the underscores.
+If there's a custom section in your song, it'll just be called the name of the text event (without "section" or "prc_") in-game with the underscores.

 ### Further off